dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 The goal of this part is to couple the single-photon sources into two fibers.

  1. Adjust the polarization of the source (see {numref}`fig-t3e1-lab-entanglement-HWP-control`) to be vertical so that only H-polarized photon pairs will be generated.
- 2. Place a fiber coupler with attached fiber onto the board after the source port of A.  Attach the other end of the fiber to the input port for the detector F (the fiber port on the right of the Quantenkoffer).
- 3. Using the adjustment laser, use the fiber adjusters to maximize signal into port F (you might have to lower the adjustment laser strength if you saturate).
- 4. Now, use the two source mirrors for A to fine-tune and optimize alignment.
- 5. When finished with the adjustment laser, you can switch it off and then optimize the single photon input.
- 6. Repeat steps 1-5 with another fiber coupler and the output of source B.

-**Part 2:** Optimize for coincidence counts.

-The goal of this part is to ensure that the two single-photon arms are aligned for optimal coincidence counts.

- 1. Connect one fiber output port of the fiber setup shown in {numref}`fig-t3e1-fiber-interferometer` to the external fiber going to detector A.
- 2. Connect the other fiber output port to a fiber coupler.
-Place this coupler and a 45 degree mirror to direct it into the detector port for A.
+ 2. Place wedges and fiber couples as shown in {numref}`fig-t3e1-hom-lab-setup`.
+Attach the outputs of each fiber directly to the fibers going to detectors A and B.
- 3. Align the output of this fiber coupler to the detector for A.  You may need the adjustment laser for optimization before switching to the single-photon source.
+ 3. Use the fiber mount alignment to optimize the coupling of the adjustment laser and then single-photon sources into each arm.
- 4. Once detectors A and F have signal, optimize thier coincident cout rate (this should be in the thousands).
+ 3. From this point use the on-board source adjustments to optimize the signal and coincidences in A and B just as you would for earlier experiments.
+You should again find similar counts -- roughly 300K in each arm, and 10-15K coincidences.

-**Part 3:** Align the fiber beam splitter.
+**Part 2:** Align the fiber beam splitter and look for the HOM dip.

 The fiber beam-splitter component has two free-space arms, one of them with a delay stage.
 This is essential as for the HOM interference, you need to adjust the delay to find temporal overlap of the two photons.
 The goal of this part is to ensure that the free-space arms are aligned.

- 1. Attach the two single-photon ports to each input arm of the beamsplitter.
+ 1. Attach the two single-photon ports to each input arm of the beamsplitter.  **It is very important that the fibers labeled HOM1 and HOM2 go to the corresponding input ports as the lengths have been calibrated.**
- 2. The alignment should be close, so attach one of the fiber outputs to detector F and then optimize.
-Block one arm at a time and optimize them each individually (minimum alignment should be required here).
- 3. When finished, attach the other output of the beamsplitter to the port A fiber coupler (on board).
-Fine tune this alignment for maximum detection at detector A.
+ 2. Attach the output ports of the fiber beamsplitter to the detector ports for A and B like shown in {numref}`fig-t3e1-fiber-interferometer-connections`.

-**Part 4:** Find the HOM dip.

-In this step you simply watch the coincidence couts as you scan the fiber delay arm with the interferometer.
-Move slowly!
-Remember that the bandwidth of your source leads to a small spatial overlap window where you will see an effect (related directly to your single-photon interference measurements).
+ 3. Block one arm at a time of the fiber beamsplitter (you can use the edge of one of the gray polarizers to block the beam) and optimize the throughput of the fiber interferometer using the x-y positioning knobs of the input ports.
+When both ports are open, you should see between 1-2K coincidences.
+4. Now we can look for the HOM dip.
+The optimum delay should be close to a reading of 0.2 inches on the micrometer (see {numref}`fig-t3e1-micrometer-position`).
+Each full revolution of the micrometer is 0.025 inches (note there are 25 tick marks as you rotate it around).
+With the micrometer at 0.2 inches, scan one of the wedges fully through all posistions looking for the dip.
+5. If you do not observe interference, move the micrometer by roughly one half revoltuion more than 0.2 (0.2125).
+Move the wedge through again.
+6. Keep repeating (5) until you see the HOM dip.
+If you do not see it after a while, you might very, very slowly move the micrometer looking for signs of the dip.
+You might also need to move slightly below 0.2 depending on the exact alignment.
+Be persistent -- you will find it.
+But the key is to take your time and move slowly.
+7. When you observe dip, stop the wedge movement and note its position.
+8. **AI** Finally, move the wedge from one side of the dip to the other.
+By stoping the wedge on both sides of the dip right when it vanishes, you can note the rough distance over which you observe the dip.
+Record this value.
+Also record the trace of the dip through a full scan.

-Here is a video moving in and out of the HOM dip for reference.
+Here is a video moving in and out of the HOM dip so that you get an idea of the visibility that is achievable.

 <iframe src="https://drive.google.com/file/d/1aPtqVy__lI1VMfzs_hoZC9tu7Hwfaz7j/preview" width="640" height="480" allow="autoplay"></iframe>

 **AIs** (1) What is the spatial length over which you see the HOM dip?
+What does this correspond to in terms of optical delay?
+(Note you have just measured the delay between two single photons with sub-picosecond resolution!)
 (2) How strong is the dip as a percentage of total coincidences when not overlapped?
 Why might this contrast not be 100 percent?
-(3) Read the section in the text extending this approach to perform N=2 NOON-state interferometry and be sure to complete the post-lab questions.
+(3) Returning to the histogram width from aimns 1-3, can you now conclude whether the coincidence timing histogram is electronics limited or photon arrival time limited?
+(4) Read the section in the text extending this approach to perform N=2 NOON-state interferometry and be sure to complete the post-lab questions.
 The experiences gained in this measurement should help inform your answers to this post-lab with regard to engineering challenges involved with generating and using higher-order Fock and NOON states.

-+++ {"tags": ["remove-cell"]}
++++ {"tags": []}

-## **BONUS/Project Idea** Quantum-Enhanced Measurement with a NOON State Interferometer
+## **Project Idea** Quantum-Enhanced Measurement with a NOON State Interferometer

+You might be interested in using the NOON states that you now know how to generate to demonstrate quantum-enhanced sensing (or maybe for some other application).
+While challenging, it is possible.
+The video below demosntrates superresolution on the Quantenkoffer -- maybe you could demonstrate supersensitvity?

+<iframe src="https://drive.google.com/file/d/1DRJjQdnbupAooSxLQuY_es3w9Idbgdeg/preview" width="640" height="480" allow="autoplay"></iframe>

 +++ {"tags": ["remove-cell"]}